John Rousmaniere: Professional career

 After U.S. Army service as an Infantry OCS-trained, Airborne-qualified officer and Assistant Professor of History at the U.S. Military Academy at West Point, Rousmaniere was an editor at Yachting and Natural History magazines before becoming a freelance writer in 1978.
 He worked in New York City and his home in Stamford, Conn., where he raised his two sons, before moving to Manhattan in 2005.

-Rousmaniere writes on a wide range of topics but may be best known for his books on storms at sea, boating safety, yachting history, and sailing instruction.
+Rousmaniere wrote on a wide range of topics but may be best known for his books on storms at sea, boating safety, yachting history, and sailing instruction.
 His sailing manual, The Annapolis Book of Seamanship (Simon & Schuster), has gone through four editions since its initial publication in 1983.
 The revised and updated fourth edition was published in January 2014.
 A video series of the same title is based on the book.
 Rousmeniere's Fastnet, Force 10 (W.W.
 Norton, 1980) is his first-person account of sailing in the tragic 1979 Fastnet Race, in which 15 sailors died.
 Published in several languages and still in print in 2016, this was the first of his two storm books.
 It was followed in 2002 by After the Storm: True Stories of Disaster and Recovery at Sea, about the causes and consequences of storms at sea as seen through biographies of sailors and seamen, stories of gales and wrecks, and Rousmaniere's own experiences.
 His experiences in and about the Fastnet Race storm led him to attend Union Theological Seminary, where he earned the Master of Divinity degree in 1988 and met his wife, Leath Ruth Robinson.